-Often, the patients who come to your long-term care facility have physical or mental health conditions that impair their ability to make decisions.
-Not only can this situation be frustrating and inconvenient for everyone involved, it can also be dangerous for your patient.
-Unless your patient had the foresight to plan ahead with financial and health care powers of attorney, he or she may need a guardian.
+Often, the residents who come to your long-term care facility have physical or mental health conditions that impair their ability to make decisions.
+Not only can this situation be frustrating and inconvenient for everyone involved, it can also be dangerous for your resident.
+Unless your resident had the foresight to plan ahead with financial and health care powers of attorney, he or she may need a guardian.

-A guardian can make important decisions on behalf of the patient when the patient can no longer make those decisions.
+A guardian can make important decisions on behalf of the resident when the resident can no longer make those decisions.
 When you have an incapacitated resident, you may face difficult situations with no one able to resolve them.
-Your patient may need a guardian if you need someone to perform the following functions:
+Your resident may need a guardian if you need someone to perform the following functions:

-- Pay the patient’s bills paid, including the one for your facility
+- Pay the resident’s bills paid, including the one for your facility

-- Apply for Medicaid on behalf of the patient
+- Apply for Medicaid on behalf of the resident

-- Manage the patient’s resources to establish Medicaid eligibility
+- Manage the resident’s resources to establish Medicaid eligibility

-- Make important healthcare decisions on behalf of the patient
+- Make important healthcare decisions on behalf of the resident